Inguro-OU/war-of-memes/GAMEPLAY.md

 - Ensures **time limits** (e.g., 1 minute to explain an opinion, 2 minutes for active listening challenges).
 - Leads **Recognition Claps** for acknowledgments.
 - Resolves disputes and clarifies rules.
-- To introduce new players, the moderator can start with game cards numbered **0, 1, and 2** to explain the value of the golden rule, cognitive empathy, and intellectual humility.
 - Once experienced, moderators can improvise with topic-specific discussions, new game decks, and modified rules (e.g., as a warm-up before the game starts, players could celebrate sharing a recent past mistake while taking full responsibility for it without justifications).

 ---